-For Niagara 4.7 and earlier, a number of factors can determine which type of installation is required.
-These restrictions do not apply to Niagara 4.9 and later, which require 64-bit PCs and Niagara 64-bit software.
+For earlier versions of Niagara, a number of factors can determine which type of installation is required.
+These restrictions do not apply to latest versions of Niagara, which require 64-bit PCs and Niagara 64-bit software.

 Newer PCs run a 64-bit Windows operating system.
 On these computers, the Niagara 4 64-bit install provides certain advantages.
 Most notably, the 64-bit Java VM (Virtual Machine) does not have a 2 GB memory limit.
 Coupled with a typical configuration that has 4 GB or more of RAM installed in the host PC, this allows a Supervisor host to run more effectively in a large installation.
 Depending on the PC host hardware, a 64-bit OS may provide other performance benefits.